jgehrcke/goeffel/README.md

 ## `goeffel-analysis`: data inspection and visualization

 **Note**: `goeffel-analysis` provides an opinionated and limited approach to visualizing data.
-For advanced and thorough data analysis I recommend building a custom (maybe even ad-hoc!) data analysis pipeline using `pandas` and `matplotlib`, or using the tooling of your choice.
+For advanced and thorough data analysis I recommend building a custom (maybe even ad-hoc) data analysis pipeline using `pandas` and `matplotlib`, or using the tooling of your choice.

 **Also note**: The command line interface provided by `goeffel-analysis`, especially for the plot commands, might change in the future.
 Suggestions for